 No one on set realized that Esther was running out of oxygen and about to drown, literally right before their eyes: one guy was eating a sandwich, another was on the phone.

 Finally, the prop man walked by and saw what was happening.
 He dove in, and saved Esther’s life.

 Million Dollar Mermaid (1952)

-Esther’s most harrowing brush with death over the years probably occurred during the filming of Million Dollar Mermaid, when our girl was expected to swan dive off a tiny platform from 50 feet above the pool, wearing a sequined full-body suit, turban, and a heavy gold crown on her head.
+Esther’s most harrowing brush with death over the years probably occurred during filming of Million Dollar Mermaid, when she was expected to swan dive off a tiny platform from 50 feet above the pool, wearing a sequined full-body suit, turban, and a heavy gold crown on her head.